snowdrop/secured-example/README.md

 # Test

-To test locally the quickstart, install, configure & start a Red Hat SSO server.
+To test locally the quickstart, install & start a Red Hat SSO server.
 Next, pass as parameter the URL to access the SSO Server

 ```
 mvn test -Dsso.url=http://localhost:8080